Behrooz-H/github-heatmap/README.md

 # GitHub Heatmap
-This projects creates a new Git repository with commits from the past and pushes it to your GitHub.
+This projects creates a new Git repository with commits from the past time and pushes it to your GitHub Repo.
 This will make your commit heatmap shine.

 <p align="center">
   <img  src="./images/heatmap-filled.png">